MicrosoftDocs/office-developer-client-docs/docs/infopath/external-automation/external-automation-scenarios-and-examples.md

 4. Click **OK**.

-## Automate Changing the Value of a Field
+## Automate changing the value of a field

 Suppose one of the customers of the user of an InfoPath sales report form template recently changed its name from "Company A" to "Company B." A developer is asked to write code that will automatically update the sales report forms saved from this form template to reflect the name change.
 The following scenario assumes a form that contains a text box that is bound to a field named customerName.